HiiGHoVuTi/Glace/README.md

 Glace is a multipurpose language transpiled to Rust.
 It takes from functional languages and tries to have a straightforward approach to logic in general.

-> a proper README.md is on its way :)
+> a proper README.md is on its way :), in the meantime, go look at [my website](https://maxime.gq/My-Languages/2021/03/glace-docs/)

 ## Installation